- Research News

 - Game Design Initiative

-The Undergraduate Computing Lab (UGCLab) is located on the ground floor of Rhodes Hall.
+The CIS Undergraduate Lounge (CISUGLounge) is located on the ground floor of Rhodes Hall.

-The UGCLab is located in Rhodes Hall, room 117.
-The lab is normally open 24 hours a day, seven days a week to students with current lab accounts.
-Students with UCG accounts can swipe their Cornell ID in the card reader for access to room 117.
+The CISUGLounge is located in Rhodes Hall, room 117.
+The lounge is normally open 24 hours a day, seven days a week to actively registered undergraduate CIS students.
+Students with UCLounge accounts can swipe their Cornell ID in the card reader for access to room 117.

 Cornell Information Technology Home Page